Colin: Just piano, guitar, trumpet, drums and bass.

 - Victorious: While not as much as Beck, the musically-inclined Andre gets plenty of attention from girls.
 Oftentimes, he's approached by girls after concerts.
 At the end of an episode where he was pinning over Jade, he gets over these feelings once another girl shows interest in him.

-- In Dungeons & Dragons, a stereotypical bard uses their high charisma score to seduce Anything That Moves.
-This is technically because they're a high charisma class who could easily end an encounter by...turning it into an encounter, but the way this was attached to bards rather than other charisma based classes is likely because of this trope.
+- In Dungeons & Dragons, a stereotypical Horny Bard uses their high charisma score to seduce whoever they want.
+This is technically because they're a high charisma class who could easily end an encounter by...turning it into an encounter, but the way this was attached to bards rather than other charisma-based classes is likely because of this trope.

 - In 1776, the song "He Plays the Violin" explains how soft-spoken Thomas Jefferson managed to win over his beloved wife.